-Bonefish and Permit Fishery: For an added fee of $110.00 for two anglers, you can take a 30-minute shuttle ride and get in three hours of flats fishing with a local captain.
+Bonefish and Permit Fishery: For an added $110.00 for two anglers, you can take a 30-minute shuttle ride and get in three hours of flats fishing with a local captain.
 Bonefish, permit, triggerfish, and other species.

 Click here for a 4-minute Vimeo Video about Tarponville Lodge.

 Season: Tarponville has two fishing seasons—March through May and August through October.
-These periods take in the drier times of the year and calmer seas.
+These months take in the drier times of the year and calmer seas.

 Boats: 23’ to 26’ super pangas with Yamaha motors.
 Two anglers per guide and boat.

 Guides: English-speaking local guides.

 Fishing: You're guided 7 to 8 hours each day.
 You can also fish unguided for baby tarpon in the lagoon using a kayak from the Lodge.

 Equipment: You’ll need to bring your own gear and tackle.
 A comprehensive tackle and gear list is included in our confirmation packet.
 The Lodge has 12-weight rods and reels available to rent for $70.00 per day with a $150.00 damage deposit.

 Fishing License: is included in the package.

 Typical Fishing Day:

 At 7:00 a.m., you'll meet with you guide and take a short panga ride to the Sixoalo River mouth, about a 20-minute ride.
 Keep your eyes peeled as the tarpon can be seen feeding on bait or rolling anywhere between the Lodge and the river mouth.
 Once you are near the river mouth, the guide will scout the area for signs of tarpon (rolling fish, bait, birds, and boils).

 At 2:00 p.m., you'll start another session of fishing.
 Water depths targeted are between five and 20 feet deep, with the color line being at the top four feet of water.
 On days with calm conditions, this allows you to fish with intermediate tarpon lines and even floating lines.
 When the tides start to turn and the fish turn on the "feed button," be ready.
 For typically an hour, they will eat any fly you put in front of them.